oliverjam/learn-advanced-react-reusable-components/README.md

 ### Task

-Edit the `InputField` component so that it has the option of rending the label message below the input instead of above it.
+Edit the `InputField` component so that it has the option of rendering the label message below the input instead of above it.

 ![](./screenshots/part-2.png)